Soviet cruiser Chervona Ukraina: Description

 Chervona Ukraina displaced 8400 LT at deep load.
 The ship had an overall length of 163.2 m, a beam of 15.7 m and a mean draught of about 5.6 m.
 She was powered by four Curtiss-AEG steam turbines, each driving one shaft, which developed a total of 55000 shp and gave a maximum speed of 29.5 kn.
 The engines were powered by 14 Yarrow water-tube boilers.
 Four were coal-fired while the rest were mixed-firing.
 The ship carried a maximum of 540 LT of coal and an additional 690 LT of fuel oil that was sprayed on the coal to increase its burn rate in the mixed-firing boilers.
 At full capacity, she could steam for 1200 nmi at a speed of 14 kn.
 Chervona Ukraina was designed to carry about 630 officers and men.

-The ship's main armament consisted of fifteen 55-calibre 130 mmB7 Pattern 1913 guns in single mounts, six of which were mounted in casemates.
+The ship's main armament consisted of fifteen 55-calibre 130 mm B7 Pattern 1913 guns in single mounts, six of which were mounted in casemates.
 Her anti-aircraft armament consisted of four 64 mm guns.
 Chervona Ukraina also mounted twelve above-water 457 mm torpedo tubes in triple swivelling mounts.

 Chervona Ukrainas waterline belt consisted of 76 mm of Krupp cemented armour and above it was an upper belt 25 mm thick.
 The gun shields were protected by 25 mm of armour.
 Each of the armoured decks was 20 mm thick.
 The armour of the conning tower was 76 mm thick.